zachbornheimer/zyscripts-wp/README.md

 Multisite:
 ==========
-* If you install this plugin in mu-plugins, it will automatically apply to every site, but then you won't be able to update it.
-* It's best to just network enable this plugin and update when necessary.
+* If you install this plugin in mu-plugins, it will automatically apply to every site, but then you won't be able to update it. -- It's best to just network enable this plugin and update when necessary.

 Application:
 ============
-* If you register your domain with zyscripts.com, it will work on your domain and subdirectories, but not on subdomains
+* If you register your domain with zyscripts.com, it will work on your domain and subdirectories (domain.com/\*), but not on subdomains (\*.domain.com)
 * If you register your subdomain with zyscripts.com, it will work on your subdomain and subdirectories of that subdoomain, but not on the host domain.